developmentAC/grade_alert_rs/README.md

 # Bulk Pusher script.
 # Date: 25 Sept 2023
 # Oliver Bonham-Carter, obonhamcarter@allegheny.edu
-# This script uses the File, dirNames, to locate repositories to push
+# This script uses the File, dirNames.txt, to locate repositories to push
 # The current date is printed in the commit message of the submit
 # A file, "0_thisLastPush.txt" is created to state when the last bulk push was completed.